xavierholt/kd/README.md

 ## Quickstart

 This is a minimal example, missing the necessary `#include`s and the boilerplate that defines the `Point` class.
-The full working example can be found at `test/ quickstart.cpp`.
+The full working example can be found at `test/quickstart.cpp`.

 ```C++
 int main()